 - Lead Generation

-These 4 campaigns, from top to bottom, form the beginning to the end of your Facebook B2B sales funnel.
+These 4 campaigns, from top to bottom, from the beginning to the end of your Facebook B2B sales funnel.

 The other objective options are more suited towards either:

 - larger businesses with big budgets and big content marketing output, or

 In this article, our focus will be on helping smaller B2B businesses.

 The main goal of this campaign is to bring people to the top of your sales funnel.
 However, don’t be surprised if you get some immediate sales from it too!

 Your target audience should be broad and made up of characteristics that they may possess.